A Veteran’s Resume and Job Hunting Guide

 South Dakota

-Career Advising & Skills Training
+Career Advising and Skills Training

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Tennessee

-Career Advising & Skills Training
+Career Advising and Skills Training

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Texas

-Career Advising & Skills Training
+Career Advising and Skills Training

-• Texas Veterans Commission: This organization has over 100 Veteran Employment Representatives located throughout the state, who can help you in areas such as resume writing and finding job training programs.
+• Texas Veterans Commission: This organization has over 100 Veteran Employment Representatives located throughout the state who can help you in areas such as resume writing and finding job training programs.

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Utah

-Career Advising & Skills Training
+Career Advising and Skills Training

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 • Utah Department of Workforce Services: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.